kliment-olechnovic/voropadding-app/README.md

 * `root_id` is the number of the topologically closest real ligand atom - the minimal number is 1
 * `x`, `y`, `z`, `r` are the center coordinates and the radius of the ball
 * `volume` is the volume of the Voronoi cell of the ball - such volumes are non-overlapping, and, therefore, can be summed
+* `receptor_area` is the total contact area between the ball and the receptor balls
+* `cap_area` is the total contact area between the ball and the capping balls

 ## Example producing a detailed padding table with visualizations